denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 This chapter begins with a close reading of Beckett's *Krapp's Last Tape*.
-The title character makes yearly audio recordings of himself, only to revisit them and to enter into a sort of a dialog with himself on occasion.
-I posit this personal archive as Krapp's "media being" and suggest that all of us perform a similar act as we encounter externalized representations of our consciousness through files, bookshelves, and folders.
-Sartre's idea of an "appointment with oneself" helps to see this external structure of documents as a cognitive extension, in need of delicate pruning and arrangement.
-Documents, in this light are shown to exist not as completed works, but as "vectors" that mutate and move through time and space.
-Pushing off the communication model described in the last chapter, I ask: What is being externalized onto media?
-And answer:
+The title character makes yearly audio recordings of himself, only to revisit them and to enter into a sort of a dialog with his own voice from the past.
+I posit this encounter with the archive as Krapp's "media being" and suggest that such encounters are commonplace, through similar practices of depositing "snapshots" of one's consciousness into files, bookshelves, and folders.
+Sartre's idea of an "appointment with oneself" helps to see this external structure of files and folders as cognitive extension, in need of delicate pruning and arrangement.
-It is not simply a message, but the subject itself.
+Documents, in this light, are shown to exist not as completed works, but as "vectors" that mutate and move through time and space.
+Building on the communication models described in the last chapter, I ask: What is being externalized, communicated, and preserved?
+And answer: It is not simply a message, but the subject itself.

 ### Chapter 6: Bad Links

-Where do textual vectors lead us?
+If documents are vectors, where do they terminate?
 In this chapter I examine three answers, given at three distinct moments in recent literary history.
 First, I recall the discourse surrounding structuralist "intertextuality"---the idea that textual meaning is always created in relation to another text.
 Second, I review the promises and the failures of "hypertext," an idea which gained prevalence in literary studies with the advent of the internet.
-Finally, I reflect on the current moment, in which "network analysis," a technique that seeks to visualize linkages between texts, is being held up by some as the next step in the evolution of textual analysis.
-In all three of these methodological moments, I find a similar promise of emergence: the notion that order can appear spontaneously as the aggregate result of simple interactions at the level of the system (this notion also at the core of Callon and Latour's actor--network theory).
-I take the occasion of examining the heavily hyperlinked and intertextual essays of Gwern (a mysterious contemporary "researcher, self-experimenter, and writer") to criticize what I call the "systems view" of literature, which privileges assemblages over the individual.
+Finally, I reflect on the current moment, in which "network analysis," a technique that seeks to visualize linkages between texts, is being held up by some as the next step in the evolution of textual studies.
+In all three of these methodological moments, I find a similar premise of emergence: the notion that order appears spontaneously as aggregate result of simple interactions at the level of the system.
+I take the occasion of examining the hyperlinked essays of Gwern (a mysterious contemporary "researcher, self-experimenter, and writer") to criticize what I call the "systems view" of literature, which elevates networks to the status of ethical and aesthetic actors.

 ### Chapter 7: Engineering for Dissent

 In this final chapter, I argue for the recovery and the preservation of plain textuality in the day-to-day practice of modern computing.
-Returning to the history of the `.txt` file format, I find that early documents from the International Telecommunication Union (and later international bodies governing the exchange of information across state borders) display unease with encrypted, non-human-readable formats of information exchange.
-A theoretical treatment of technological skepticism from Marx, Heidegger, Mumford, Kittler, and Golumbia concludes with a discussion about a subject's role in actively shaping material conditions of media being.
+Returning to the history of the `.txt` file format, I find that early documents from the International Telecommunication Union archive display unease with encrypted, non-human-readable formats of information exchange.
+A theoretical treatment of technological skepticism (from Marx, Martin Heidegger, to Lewis Mumford) concludes with a discussion about a subject's role in actively shaping material conditions of media being.
 As documents reflecting externalized states of consciousness become increasingly transparent, they are susceptible to increased surveillance and control.
 Plain text allows political subjects to decouple externalized mental states from mechanisms of governance.
 (In other words, to decide actively when to opt in and when to opt out.)
 This affordance is not, however, a deterministic property of literature, the internet, or any other information exchange system.
 Rather, the design of complex systems must itself become critical practice, which, in complement to critical theory, can actively engineer for textual mechanisms that make individual dissent possible.

 ## Field Significance